Takax62/EFN/README.md

 This is a new cross-platform and open-source programming language built using Python.
 It is a Python library, but I wanna build an interpreter for it too!
 To install, type: py -m pip install EFN X.X.zip (replace X.X with the actual version of EFN) or py -m pip install EFN (latest) or py -m pip install EFN==4.1 (example).

 # Why EFN?
 EFN offers a readable syntax and good performance.
-EFN is really fast.
-Newer EFN versions also have AI and bot features.
+EFN is really fast (e.g, if compared to normal Python without EFN and Java).
+Newer EFN versions also have AI (API integrating, agent creation, chat, image, in newer versions, even video generation) and features for building a Discord Bot.
 You should have a Python interpreter for it, but if EFN will have a custom interpreter, you won't need one.

 # EFN's wiki
 EFN's wiki is a little documentation that shows the story of EFN and code examples like: write("This is an example.").
-You can view the story [here](https://github.com/Takax62/EFN/wiki/The-story-of-EFN/) and the "examples" wiki: [here](https://github.com/Takax62/EFN/wiki/Learning-EFN/).
+You can view the story [here](https://github.com/Takax62/EFN/wiki/The-story-of-EFN/) and the examples wiki: [here](https://github.com/Takax62/EFN/wiki/Learning-EFN/).
 There are some documentations that show up in the [release notes](https://github.com/Takax62/EFN/releases/).

+# EFN Logo
 <img width="1024" height="1024" alt="EFN logo" src="https://github.com/user-attachments/assets/71a100d5-bb8a-4167-94cc-80a2066cafe5" />